 A coal scuttle filled with large pinecones and small birch logs to adds some interest to the empty space at the bottom.

 A French basket holding a small Cedar lighted tree also adds a bit of Christmas to a corner.
-A metal bucket found at Michael’s filled with dehydrated orange slices, an orange and pinecones is a great finishing touch.
-I added dark wax to the bucket which also added character.
+A metal bucket found at Michaels filled with dehydrated orange slices, an orange and pinecones are a great finishing touch.
+I added dark wax to the bucket which also adds age and character.

 The kitchen table is kept simple for the season.
 A large pedestal bowl filled with an abundance of snowy pinecones and a deer antler is all the table needs.